-How to Make the Dock Appear on an External Display in OS X Mavericks
+How to Make the Dock Appear on External Display on Mac

 Swipe down twice with the cursor to show the Dock on the external display